 Held biennially, this five-day event carries on the tradition of Stochastic Networks conferences initiated in 1987.
 The conference brings together mathematicians and applied researchers that share an interest in stochastic network models.
 Explore past conferences here.
-Student travel grant information is given at the bottom of the page.
-All participants are welcome to present a poster and should indicate their desire to do so when registering.
+All in-person participants are welcome to present a poster and should indicate their desire to do so when registering.

 Dates: June 15–19, 2026